joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 title: 'Event driven with Spring REST, Kafka and MongoDB'
 published: true
 ---
-The aim of this post is to illustrate how to build a simple Event Driven application using:
+The aim of this post is to do a study on building a very simple Event Driven application using Spring REST, Kafka and MongoDB
-* Spring REST
-* Kafka
-* MongoDB

 In this post we'll pretend we are creating a Story editing web application, where authors can create their account and then create stories.